 For another stacking option, our Euro Collection offers a variety of dining and bar heights and the side chairs easily stack when not in use.

 Many homeowners choose to lay a rug underneath their dining set to protect the deck or patio wood and to visually unify the dining furniture.
 If you go with a neutral color palette for your outdoor dining furniture, an outdoor rug is a good opportunity to add a little splash of color.

 Outdoor rugs are constructed with materials that are more resistant to weather and wear.
 When choosing a rug you should make sure it is large enough to completely cover your seating area; otherwise, young kids or dutiful cooks serving their homemade meal can trip or snag their chair legs on the edge of the rug.
-With a 5-piece dining set your rug should measure at least 8 feet by 8 feet, and if you go big with a 7-piece dining set you will need a rug that measures at minimum 8 feet by 10 feet.
+With a five-piece dining set, your rug should measure at least eight square feet, and if you go big with a seven-piece dining set you will need a rug that measures a minimum of 8 by 10 feet.

 Rugs aren’t required — dining areas by your pool or next to the grass are often left without a rug for simplicity and practicality.

 Don’t call it a day once you order your dining set — remember to order essential dining accessories so your dining set is useful and comfy.